teixeluis/clustered-heating-controller/README.md

 #### StateReport message

-When multiple heaters are running at the margin of the availabe power, without any additional measure, these would reach a steady state where the same set of heaters would stay on, while one ore more of the heaters would stay off until the power budget would change.
+When multiple heaters are running at the margin of the available power, without any additional measure, these would reach a steady state where the same set of heaters would stay on, while one ore more of the heaters would stay off until the power budget would change.
 This means that these heaters would get into starvation and not being given the opportunity to heat the room.